Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Preliminaries

-\begin{claim} We have (i) $\pi_1(W')\cong \Z$, (ii) $b_2(W')=2g$, and (iii) $\sigma(W')=0$. \end{claim} Before proving the claim, let us consider the following special case of Novikov-Wall non-additivity, which will be needed for the proof of (iii). \begin{lemma} Let $Z$ be a closed surface, let $X_{\pm}, X_0$ be 3--manifolds with boundary $Z$, let $Y_{\pm}$ be topological 4--manifolds with boundaries $\partial Y_{\pm} = X_{\pm} \cup_Z X_0$, and let $Y$ be the topological 4--manifold given as $Y_+ \cup_{X_0} Y_-$ (see \Cref{fig:NW-add}(i)).
+\begin{claim} We have (i) $\pi_1(W')\cong \Z$, (ii) $b_2(W')=2g$, and (iii) $\sigma(W')=0$. \end{claim} Before proving the claim, let us consider the following special case of Novikov-Wall non-additivity, which will be needed for the proof of (iii). \begin{lemma} Let $Z$ be a closed surface, let $X_{\pm}, X_0$ be 3--manifolds with boundary~$Z$, let $Y_{\pm}$ be topological 4--manifolds with boundaries $\partial Y_{\pm} = X_{\pm} \cup_Z X_0$, and let $Y$ be the topological 4--manifold given as $Y_+ \cup_{X_0} Y_-$ (see \Cref{fig:NW-add}(i)).
 Consider the three maps on $H_1(Z;\Q)$ induced by the inclusions of $Z$ into $X_{\pm}$ and $X_0$.
 If the kernels of two of these maps agree, then $\sigma(Y) = \sigma(Y_+) + \sigma(Y_-)$. \end{lemma}

-\begin{proof} Novikov-Wall non-additivity \cite{Wall} holds in the topological category~\cite{kirbybook}.
+\begin{proof} Novikov-Wall non-additivity~\cite{Wall} holds in the topological category~\cite{kirbybook}.
 It states that $\sigma(Y) = \sigma(Y_+) + \sigma(Y_-) - \sigma(N)$, where $N$ is a certain space with a bilinear form.
-To prove the lemma, it suffices to prove that $\dim N = 0$.
-Let $A, B, C$ be the three kernels mentioned in the statement of the lemma, then $N$ is defined as
+To prove the lemma, it suffices to prove that $\dim N = 0$, which we will do; in particular, we will not need to explain the definition of the bilinear form on $N$.